hrfart/Hyper_params_compare/README.md

 All code is located in the file model.py.
 It is set up to loop through every Hyperparameter optimization model and dataset and outputs plots showing the data fit for the best hyperparameters found, and loss at each algorithm iteration.
-Also outputted are loss curves for each iteration and algorithm, and the optimal loss and hyperparameters found in a csv file.
+Also outputted are the the optimal loss and hyperparameters found in a csv file.

 The model being optimized is a fully connected Neural network implemented in Pytorch with an Adam optimizer.
 Number of layers and nodes are treated as hyperparameters, along with learning rate, weight decay, and adam parameters beta1, beta2, and epsilon.